AZazwinner/cascade/README.md

   -> Aggregator (client-side)          combines answers, computes cost/savings for this session only
 ```

-- **Tier 0 (deterministic, free, client-side):** a hand-written tokenizer ->
+- **Tier 0 (deterministic, free, client-side):** a hand-written tokenizer,
-  recursive-descent parser -> AST -> evaluator for `+ - * / ^ ()`.
+  recursive-descent parser, AST, and evaluator for `+ - * / ^ ()`.
 No
   `eval()`.
 Runs entirely in the browser; the server is never involved.
 - **Tier 1 (your local model, free, client-side):** `lib/tier1/ollama.ts` is
   called directly from the browser against whatever endpoint you configured.
-  A visitor with no reachable Ollama triggers no error — a short reachability
+  A visitor with no reachable Ollama triggers no error.
+A short reachability
   ping (`lib/client/ollamaStatus.ts`) resolves once per session and the app
   just treats Tier 1 as unavailable and falls through, rather than letting
   every sub-task's real call time out one by one.
 - **Tier 2 (your paid key, last resort, server-proxied):** `app/api/tier2`
   is the *only* server involvement in the whole flow.
 It's a thin proxy: it
   validates the request, applies a light per-IP rate limit, and calls
-  Groq/Fireworks with the API key from your `x-api-key` header — never a
+  Groq/Fireworks with the API key from your `x-api-key` header, never a
   key from our own environment.
 See `lib/tier2/`.

 ## Tech stack

-- Next.js (App Router) + TypeScript — a single static/serverless app, no persistent server
+- Next.js (App Router) + TypeScript: a single static/serverless app, no persistent server
 - Ollama, called client-side, for local inference
 - Groq / Fireworks, called server-side with your key, for remote inference
 - Chart.js (via `react-chartjs-2`) for the savings-over-time chart
-- No database, anywhere — session state is browser-local; credentials are `sessionStorage`-only
+- No database, anywhere.
+Session state is browser-local; credentials are `sessionStorage`-only
 - Vitest for the Tier 0 unit tests

 ## Running it locally

-There's no `.env` setup — local dev uses the same Credentials panel a real
+There's no `.env` setup.
+Local dev uses the same Credentials panel a real
 visitor would:

 ```bash